dockstore/dockstore-ui/app/docs/launch.md

   0. if outputs are specified as remote URLs, copy the results to these locations
 0. download tool descriptor files `dockstore tool cwl` and `dockstore tool wdl`

 Note that launching a CWL tool locally requires the cwltool to be installed.
-To install the version that we have tested with, run the following in Ubuntu

-    pip install --user cwl-runner cwltool==1.0.20160323212343 schema-salad==1.7.20160316203940 avro==1.7.7

-You may need to install pip as well.
+Check [onboarding](onboarding) if you have not already to ensure that your dependencies are correct.

 ## Launch Workflows